George Barrows

 George D. Barrows (New York, February 7, 1914 – Oxnard, October 17, 1994) was an American actor known for playing Ro-Man in the film Robot Monster.
 He was the son of actor Henry A. Barrows.
 He often wore a gorilla suit for his film roles.
 Excluding his gorilla roles, Barrows usually played bit parts in films and was rarely credited for his work.

+Career

 Barrows built the gorilla suit he used in Robot Monster, Gorilla at Large, and other films.
 It is currently in the collection of the Natural History Museum of Los Angeles County.

+He also appeared in the game show Do You Trust Your Wife?.